IraAngeles-IBM/docker101/lab2/step1.md

 1. Create a folder for this project, If you are using a cloud shell use:

     ```sh
-    $ mkdir myapp
+    mkdir myapp
-    $ cd myapp
+    cd myapp
     ```

 1. Run the following command to create a file named `app.py` with a simple python program.
-In terminal, copy-paste the entire code block.
+In Mac OS or Linux terminal, copy-paste the entire code block.

     ```bash
     echo 'from flask import Flask